redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 1. Nesting

-    - In a typical HTML code, HTML elements are contained within other HTML elements.
+    - In an HTML code, HTML elements are contained within other HTML elements which is essential in building the web page.

-    - These elements that are contained within other HTML elements are called `nested elements`
+    - These HTML elements that are contained within other HTML elements are called `nested elements`.

-    - HTML code is `nested` in a proper order, the opening tag `<>` is always followed by a closing tag `</>`.
+    - HTML code is `nested` in a proper order.
+The opening tag `<>` is always followed by a closing tag `</>`.

     - The code below shows a proper nested HTML.